 You can, and should, look up hospital scores before you decide which hospital to use.
 Go to to the Leapfrog Group website to easily look up safety grades for hospitals that you use, or plan to use.
 Of course, in emergency situations, you should go to the hospital that can handle your condition and is nearby.

-Download our free guide to learn what you can do, as a patient or family caregiver, to reduce your risk of hospital safety hazards.
+To learn what you can do, as a patient or family caregiver, to reduce your risk of hospital safety hazards, read these posts:

 - Germs in Hospitals and Doctor Offices – Watch Out!

 - Protect Yourself from Hospital Infections.

 - Why is Sepsis so Dangerous?

 - The Dangers of Missed Bedside Alarms.

 - The Benefits of Participating in Hospital Rounds.

 - How to Avoid Medication Errors in the Hospital and at Home.

 - Tips for Hospital Discharges.